 The answer is, of course, that it might be!
-The four consistent advantages that generally come with a Staff-plus title are:
+The three consistent advantages that generally come with a Staff-plus title are:

 - allowing you to bypass informal gauges of seniority,